G-Linski/where-am-i/README.md

 This includes country, IP address and more
 To learn more about the API, feel free to click [here.](https://ip-api.com/)

+## Important Note about HTTP and HTTPS
+Unfortunately this API is not available for free using HTTPS And GitHub-Pages will only accept requests from HTTPS sources So while this code will work elsewhere, it won't run on GitHub Pages

 ## Fetch Request from 3rd Party API
 First off let's get a Location Object